Skrylar/ImpromptuModular/README.md

 ![IM](res/img/PhraseSeq32.jpg)

 A 32 phrase sequencer module, where each phrase is an index into a set of 32 sequences of 32 steps (maximum).
-If you need a 1024-step sequence in a single module, this is the sequencer for you!
 This sequencer is very similar to [PhraseSeq16](#phrase-seq-16), but with an added configuration switch allowing the sequencer to output dual 16 step sequences (**2x16**) instead of single 32 step sequences (**1x32**).

 Step/phrase selection is done by directly clicking the 32 steps at the top, instead of cursor buttons as used in PhraseSeq16.
 When running in the 2x16 configuration and in Seq mode, with **ATTACH** activated, simply click any step in a given row to attach the edit head to that row.